AtreyaSh/crossEntropy/README.md

 ## Cross-Entropy

-Below is a generic formula for cross-entropy, where `log` assume base `e`.
+Below is a generic formula for cross-entropy, where `log` assumes base `e`.
 Assume we are considering the binary cross-entropy (so, i = 1) for one component of the fuzzy classification desired output.
 Assume the model's output is probability `p` and the desired output is probability `q`.
 Naturally, p and q will have the range of `[0,1]`.
 This cross-entropy is undefined at 0 and 1, we will assume the `p` and `q` have the range of `(0,1)`.

 <p><img src="/svgs/d2a9f9a7e8d39592ff0b795fd716718b.svg" align=middle width=609.6255pt height=84.84168pt/></p>